Skip to main content

 Self Sovereign Identity

-Identity, the balancing act between the need for transparency and privacy while pursuing intents and purposes.
+The greatest challenge is the balancing the need between transparency and privacy while pursuing intents and purposes.

 Proof of Personhood through Zero Knowledge cryptography.